BenjaminYde/Python-Guide/guide/concurrency/threading.md

 The `Lock` class in Python's `threading` module is a synchronization primitive that is used to ensure that only one thread can enter a particular section of code at a time.
 This is crucial in scenarios where multiple threads need to access or modify a shared resource.
 Without proper synchronization, concurrent accesses and modifications can lead to inconsistent or corrupted data, a problem known as a race condition.

+A lock is the simplest synchronization primitive used to ensure that only one thread can access a particular section of code or resource at a time.
+It's a mutual exclusion (mutex) mechanism.

 ### What Does Lock Avoid?

 - **Race Conditions**: When multiple threads access or modify shared data simultaneously, the final state of the data can depend on the order of accesses, leading to unpredictable and erroneous results.
 Locks prevent race conditions by ensuring that only one thread can access the shared resource at a time.